 (Please provide exact onsite roles and responsibilities (minimum 8 points) and the roles and responsibilities has to match with LCA designation).

-The employees assigned by Wipro Technologies Limited to our work locations remain employees of Wipro Technologies Limited at all times, and are directly managed and supervised by Wipro’s Managers.
-We confirm that we have no unilateral right or authority to relocate the individuals to another location or project.
-Wipro Technologies Limited retains the sole and exclusive right to control the individuals' employment and the manner and means for accomplishing the services to be performed.
+The employees assigned by Wipro Limited to our work locations remain employees of Wipro Limited at all times, and are directly managed and supervised by Wipro’s Managers.
+We confirm that we have unilateral right or authority to relocate the individuals to another location or project.
+Wipro Limited retains the sole and exclusive right to control the individuals' employment and the manner and means for accomplishing the services to be performed.

 Should you have any questions or require additional information, please do not hesitate to contact the undersigned.